Genesis 12–17; Abraham 1–2

 • Invite the children to share experiences when Heavenly Father answered their prayers, and share one of your own experiences.

 Friend October 2018 “Canyon Prayer” Carsen and some family members get lost in a canyon while hiking.
-Carsen knew that Heavenly Father knew the way out so he suggests they pray.
+Carsen knew that Heavenly Father knew the way out so he suggested they pray.
 He then receives a prompting on which way to go, and they are able to quickly find their way out.

-See also Teaching Children the Gospel “Prayer: Stories” under the title “Praying for Help”.
+See also Teaching Children the Gospel “Prayer”

 I Can Be a Peacemaker.